COLSSolc/backend-master-lokdonSKI/README.md

 *******************************************************************************************************************************!
 *******************************************************************************************************************************!

-Problem the Frailty of PKI and AES:
+# Problem
-There are numerous talks about PKI.
+The Frailty of PKI and AES: There are numerous talks about PKI.
 Ponemon institute, Gartner, IBM and many other reliable and prolific sources had mentioned their worries about the future of PKI as we know it.
 More so, PKI and AES are the dominant part of the mechanism securing the internet transactions of today.
-The banks, health, retail, government and all entities uses these two technology.
+The banks, health, retail, government and all entities use these two technology.
 They are supposed to secure and make private each communication whenever you access any secure website.
 It is speculated that since PKI is based on mathematics (N = p * q ), Phi(N) = (p-1)*(q-1) where (e, N) is the public keys and (d, N) is the private key.
 There is a condition e { integer; 1<e<phi(N); & co-primes (sharing no factors) with N & phi(N)}.
 Choose d such that, { e*d mod phi(N) = 1}:

 Asymmetric: